 Gill netting is a method of fish collection that is primarily used in lakes, ponds and stream pools.
-Gill nets are considered an installation in wilderness which is a 4(c) prohibited action.
+Gill nets are considered an installation because they can be left in place unattended for an extended period, which is a 4(c) prohibited action.
 The use of gill nets has been proven as an effective method for the removal of fish from small to medium lakes.